Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Preliminaries

-where the distribution is KD positive if and only if $\mathcal{N}(Q(\rho)) = 1$.
-KD non-positivity has been linked to non-classical phenomena in quantum non-contextuality, advantages in quantum metrology, and more.
-One set of pure KD positive states are the bases $\mathcal{A, B}$ themselves, for which $Q_{ij}(a_k) = \delta_{k i} | \langle a_k | b_j \rangle |^2$ (and similarly for $Q_{ij}(b_m)$).
-Recent work \cite{langrenez2024} has shown that for the vast majority of KD distributions (i.e. with probability 1, when $V$ is sampled via the Haar measure on $\mathbb{C}^{d \times d}$), the basis states from $\mathcal{A, B}$ are the only KD positive pure states.
-Nonetheless, for some choices of $V$ pure, non-trivial KD positive states exist, and there are also mixed KD positive states lying outside of the convex set of pure KD positive states \cite{Langrenez_2024_characterising}.
+KD non-positivity has been linked to non-classical phenomena in quantum non-contextuality, and advantages in quantum metrology.
+The bases $\mathcal{A, B}$ are themselves pure KD-positive states, for which $Q_{ij}(a_k) = \delta_{k i} | \langle a_k | b_j \rangle |^2$ (and similarly for $Q_{ij}(b_m)$).
+Recent work \cite{langrenez2024} has shown that for the vast majority of KD distributions (i.e., with probability 1, when $V$ is sampled via the Haar measure on $U(d)$), the basis states from $\mathcal{A, B}$ are the only KD-positive pure states.
+Nonetheless, for some choices of $V$ pure, non-basis KD-positive states exist, and there can also exist mixed KD-positive states lying outside of the convex set of pure KD-positive states \cite{Langrenez_2024_characterising}.

-\textit{Support Uncertainties.} For a pure state $| \psi \rangle$ described on a KD distribution it is also useful to define the \textit{support uncertainties} $n_\mathcal{A}, n_\mathcal{B}$, which count the number of non-zero inner products between $| \psi \rangle$ and the two respective bases:
+\textit{Support Uncertainties.} For a pure state $| \psi \rangle$ described on a KD distribution it is also useful to define the support uncertainties $n_\mathcal{A}, n_\mathcal{B}$, which count the number of non-zero inner products between $| \psi \rangle$ and the two reference bases: